It’s Not Easy Being Green: Stimulus Spending in the World’s Major Economies

 In this early stage of the pandemic and global recovery, most governments justifiably have targeted the first wave of stimulus measures on the most pressing priorities: supporting the public health response and providing direct help to households, businesses, and frontline workers.
 But as the more immediate crisis progresses into a longer-term economic downturn, there will likely be more opportunities for a broader range of spending priorities, including green ones, to gain traction.

-As the economic crisis evolves over the coming months, Rhodium will be tracking stimulus spending by the world’s four largest economies and largest greenhouse gas emitters—the US, the EU, China, and India—and the extent to which stimulus spending goes toward green, climate-related priorities.
+As the economic crisis evolves over the coming months, Rhodium will be tracking stimulus spending by the world’s four largest greenhouse gas emitters—the US, the EU, China, and India—and the extent to which stimulus spending goes toward green, climate-related priorities.
 Based on our initial estimates of spending announced to date, we find that the EU and its member states lead the pack with an estimated $249 billion in total green spending (20% of total EU and member state stimulus) (Figures 3 and 4).
 The US comes in at a distant second in terms of scale with $26 billion, but that represents only 1.1% of overall US stimulus funds to date.
-China’s green share is nearly double that of the US (1.9%), but we estimate the overall scale of spending at only $1.43 billion.
-Bringing up the rear is India, with $830 million in green spending (2.4% of total stimulus).
+India’s green share is more than double that of the US (2.4%), but we estimate the overall scale of spending at only $830 million.
+China’s green spending totals $1.43 billion, representing only 0.3% of total stimulus spending.

 Fatih Birol, the Executive Director of the IEA, called the current crisis a test for governments of their commitment to the major challenge of our time: climate change and the clean energy transition.
 Integrating climate and clean energy into large-scale stimulus investments is just one measure of world leaders’ climate commitment, however.
 For countries without a solid policy framework to reign in greenhouse gas emissions, stimulus may be one of the most promising vehicles for advancing green priorities (as is the case in the US).
 On the other hand, where climate policies already place guardrails on the major sources of emissions (as in the EU and many of its member states), stimulus spending can be a useful accelerator of progress but is not the primary vehicle for driving down emissions.
 And in countries like India, where large-scale stimulus measures are not the main tool for economic recovery, there may be other, more effective options for accelerating clean energy deployment.
 In the full report, we provide some necessary context to understand the scale and importance of green stimulus as part of a path toward a clean energy transition for the world’s major economies.